 In the letter to the Romans, we find that the sinfulness of a group, even a nation, will cause God to give them over to degrading passions (Romans 1:26) and depraved mind (Romans 1:28).
 To reach this stage, the Scriptures tell us that certain things must happen:

 - The people exchange the truth of God for a lie and worship and serve the creature rather than the Creator (Romans 1:25).

 - They see fit not to acknowledge God any longer (Romans 1:26).

 Where do we stand in New Zealand?

-Common experience has shown that a family, organisation or nation, begins to take on the likenes of the one who is in control.
-This is particularly true of a nation that has formally and officially sanctioned a particular course of action, be it right or wrong.
+Common experience has shown that a family, organisation or nation begins to take on the likeness of the one in control.
+This is particularly true of a country that has formally and officially sanctioned a particular course of action, be it right or wrong.

-Was it just a coincidence that there was a call for a return to Christian morality at the same time that Wilberforce was campaigning against slavery?
+Was it just a coincidence that there was a call for a return to Christian morality while Wilberforce was campaigning against slavery?
 And what about Churchill’s call for a day of prayer just before the Battle of Britain?

-The spiritual forces that are at work in this world are far more powerful than we realise.
-They have a very real influence upon our lives.
+The spiritual forces at work are far more powerful than we realise.
+They have an undeniable influence on our lives.
 “For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against the spiritual hosts of wickedness in the heavenly places” (Ephesians 6:12).